 The landmark that most people associate with Louisville is Churchill Downs, the racetrack where the Kentucky Derby has been run since 1875.
 Even if you aren't in town for the race, you should still make a trip to the track and visit the beautiful Kentucky Derby Museum, which may actually be more fun than the race itself.
 You'll quickly come to grips with the race's mystique—as one commentator observed, in the Derby a horse has only two minutes out of its whole lifetime to prove itself.
 Because only 3-year-olds run in the race, a horse has only one shot at winning.

 After Churchill Downs, Louisville's other center of sightseeing is downtown, which sits on the Ohio River.
-The waterfront has seen a true renaissance in recent years—and while construction continues, the newly expanded Waterfront Park is a good place for a brown-bag lunch, as well as games of favorite sports and children's activities.
+The waterfront has seen a true renaissance—and while construction continues, Waterfront Park is a good place for a brown-bag lunch, as well as games of favorite sports and children's activities.

 Although many people have bluegrass music and bourbon associated with Louisville in their minds, the city offers a much more varied nightlife.
 Those yearning for a taste of Ireland will find it in one of the many pubs, a legacy left by the city's large Irish population.
 Meanwhile, revelers looking to dance the night away have several options.
 Music lovers can chill out with some blues at Stevie Ray's.

 The one local dish everyone will insist you sample is the Hot Brown, which was invented at Louisville's Brown Hotel: It's an open-faced sandwich of sliced turkey, cream gravy, melted cheese and bacon.
 Some locals refer to it as a "heart attack on a plate."
 Be sure to sample other traditional Kentucky favorites such as country ham, fried chicken, beaten biscuits, hickory-smoked barbecue and spoon bread.
-We're especially fond of burgoo—a stew of multiple meats (sometimes made with rabbit) and vegetables.
+And don't forget burgoo—a stew of multiple meats (sometimes made with rabbit) and vegetables.
 Try it at the Kentucky Derby Museum's cafeteria.